greg-js/arch-wiki-md-repo/wiki/_content/english/Compton.md

 ### Using a configuration file

+The default configuration is available in `/etc/xdg/compton.conf`.
+For modifications, it can be copied to `~/.config/compton.conf`, or to `~/.compton.conf`.

 To use a custom configuration file with compton during a session, use the following command:

 ```
-compton --config <path/to/compton.conf>
+compton --config *path/to/compton.conf*

 ```

-To auto-start compton as a background ([Daemon](/index.php/Daemon "Daemon")) process for a session, the `-b` argument must again be used:
+To auto-start compton as a background ([Daemon](/index.php/Daemon "Daemon")) process for a session, specify the `-b` argument:

 ```
-compton --config <path/to/compton.conf> -b
+compton --config *path/to/compton.conf* -b

 ```

-It is recommended to either create the configuration file in the hidden `~/.config` directory (`~/.config/compton.conf`) or as a hidden file in the `Home` directory (`~/.compton.conf`).
-A sample config file can be found here: [Compton Sample Config](https://github.com/chjj/compton/blob/master/compton.sample.conf)

 #### Disable shadowing of some windows